alamine53/myhugowebsite/content/projects/LebanonSite.md

 ---
 title: "HelpLebanon.carrd.co"
-summary: This site received more than 1.9 Million unique visitors following the Beirut explosion as people hurried to find ways to help.
-The bounce rate was 70 percent; meaning that more than two thirds of visits led to a donation page or a petition.
+summary: This site, which aims to consolidate donation initiatives for Lebanon, received more than 2 Million visitors in the days following the Beirut explosion on August 4, 2020.
+In this post, I discuss how I repurposed it on the day of the explosion, including challenges and lessons learnt along the way.
 affiliatelink: https://helplebanon.carrd.co/
 featured_image: "/images/posts/Lebanon_site.png"
-type: Website / Social Impact Initiative
+type: Social Impact
 date: 2020-06-04
 weight: 1
 draft: false